AndreaChG/mySerenity-js/README.md

-This project does not belogn to me.
+This project does not belongs to me.
 I follow the tutorial from serenity.js